 In December 2013, we amended our amended and restated loan and security agreement with Silicon Valley Bank to provide for growth capital term loans of \$750,000.
 The growth capital term loan required interest only payments through June 30, 2014 at which time it was to be repaid in 32 equal monthly installments of interest and principal.
 The growth capital term loan matured on February 1, 2017, at which time all unpaid principal and accrued and unpaid interest was paid.
 The growth capital term loan interest rate was 6.5%.
 We must maintain a liquidity ratio of cash and cash equivalents plus accounts receivable to outstanding debt under the loan and security agreement of 1.00 to 1.00 or greater.
 The line of credit is available as long as we maintain a liquidity ratio of cash and cash equivalents plus accounts receivable to outstanding debt under the loan and security agreement of 1.25 to 1.00.
 If this liquidity ratio is not met, the line of credit will only allow for maximum advances of 80% of the aggregate face amount of all eligible receivables.
-The line of credit bears interest at the U.S. prime rate (4.25% as of June 30, 2017) plus 1.25%, and matures in April 2018, subject to certain minimum EBITDA requirements in every quarter.
+The line of credit bears interest at the U.S. prime rate (4.25% as of September 30, 2017) plus 1.25%, and matures in April 2018, subject to certain minimum EBITDA requirements in every quarter.
 The lender has a first security interest in all our assets, excluding intellectual property, for which the lender has received a negative pledge.
 The amended and restated loan and security agreement contains customary affirmative and negative covenants and events of default applicable to us and any subsidiaries.

 In December 2015, we further amended our amended and restated loan and security agreement with Silicon Valley Bank to include an additional term loan up to \$4.0 million.
 The additional term loan requires 36 monthly installments of interest and principal and matures on December 1, 2018.
-The amended and restated loan and security agreement requires that we maintain a liquidity ratio of 1.25 to 1.00 as of the last day of each month and a minimum EBITDA, measured as the last day of each fiscal quarter for the previous six-month period (for June 30, 2017 the minimum EBITDA is \$750,000).
+Effective September 2017, we amended the loan and security agreement with Silicon Valley Bank to update the financial covenants.
+The amended and restated loan and security agreement requires that we maintain either (1) a minimum cash balance of unrestricted cash at Silicon Valley Bank or one of its affiliates of no less than \$25.0 million; or a liquidity ratio of 1.25 to 1.00 as of the last day of each month and a minimum EBITDA, measured as the last day of each fiscal quarter for the previous six-month period (for September 30, 2017 the minimum EBITDA is \$750,000).
 The interest rate of the additional term loan is 5.0%.
-As of June 30, 2017, \$2.0 million was outstanding on this additional term loan.
-We are in compliance with all of the financial covenants in the amended and restated loan and security agreement pertaining to the revolving credit line, growth capital term loan and the additional term loan as of June 30, 2017.
+As of September 30, 2017, \$1.7 million was outstanding on this additional term loan.
+We are in compliance with all of the financial covenants in the amended and restated loan and security agreement pertaining to the revolving credit line, growth capital term loan and the additional term loan as of September 30, 2017.

 We plan to continue to invest for long-term growth, including expanding our sales force and engineering organizations and making additional capital expenditures to further penetrate markets both in the United States and internationally, as well as expanding our research and development for new product offerings and technology solutions.
 We anticipate that these investments will continue to increase in absolute dollars.
-We believe that our existing cash and cash equivalents balance together with cash proceeds from operations will be sufficient to meet our working capital requirements for at least the next 12 months.
+We believe that our existing cash and cash equivalents and short-term investments balances together with cash proceeds from operations will be sufficient to meet our working capital requirements for at least the next 12 months.